Discover Thailand

 It's generally not recommended to drink tap water in Thailand.
 Stick to bottled water or water that has been properly boiled.
 Many hotels and restaurants provide filtered water for guests.

-• Tax Refunds: Foreign tourists can claim VAT refunds on purchases over a certain amount by presenting receipts and completed forms at the airport.
+• Bargain in Markets: Bargaining is expected in local markets, but do so politely. • Check for Quality: Inspect items carefully, especially in markets. • Tax Refunds: Foreign tourists can claim VAT refunds on purchases over a certain amount by presenting receipts and completed forms at the airport.

-• Tuk-Tuks and Motorbike Taxis: Convenient for short trips but always negotiate the fare in advance.
+• BTS Skytrain: Efficient for getting around central Bangkok. • MRT Subway: Useful for reaching various parts of the city. • Chao Phraya River Boats: Great for scenic travel along the river. • Tuk-Tuks and Motorbike Taxis: Convenient for short trips but always negotiate the fare in advance.

-• Prohibited Items: Avoid bringing items such as illegal drugs, wildlife products, and certain medications without a prescription.
+• Duty-Free Allowances: Check the latest regulations for duty-free items like alcohol and tobacco. • Prohibited Items: Avoid bringing items such as illegal drugs, wildlife products, and certain medications without a prescription.

 Yes, credit cards are widely accepted in major cities and tourist areas.
 However, it’s advisable to carry some cash for smaller establishments, markets, and rural areas.